How to configure a Neutralizer into your water treatment system

 Pictured: multi-stage treatment system with neutralizer and iron filter

 If you use multiple treatment systems for your well or city water, you have probably wondered whether their order of installation affects the final quality of your treated water.
-The answer is yes, the order of your treatment systems can be a factor in determining the effectiveness of your systems.
-One customer using an iron filter and water softener for his well water recently wrote to us explaining that he wanted to add a neutralizer to this configuration, but was unsure where on his line to install it.
+The answer is yes; the order of your treatment systems can be a factor in determining the effectiveness of your systems.
+Neutralizers can be a crucial part of home improvement projects, enhancing the final results and often receiving compliments from friends and family.
+One customer using an iron filter and water softener for his well water recently wrote to us explaining that he wanted to add a neutralizer to this configuration but was unsure where on his line to install it.

 We recommended that he install his neutralizer first, followed by the iron filter and then the water softener.
 We also suggested that he use a pre-filter such as a Lakos Twist II Clean sediment filter to prolong the life of the media in the neutralizer and other systems.
 Here is a handy diagram to illustrate how these systems should be installed for maximum effectiveness: